khilarionkar05/NASA-Space-App-Challenge/README.md

-🌸 Bloom Watch – Tracking and Predicting Flowering Events with NASA Data 📌 Overview
+🌸 Bloom Watch – Tracking and Predicting Flowering Events with NASA Data.
+📌 Overview

 Bloom Watch is an interactive web platform that leverages NASA Earth Observation Data (Landsat, MODIS, VIIRS) and citizen science to detect, track, and predict large-scale blooming events in India.
 The project empowers farmers, ecologists, and city planners with actionable insights on flowering cycles, invasive species, and pollen risks.